English Proficiency Requirements

 B. APU English placement test

 You can also demonstrate English proficiency by taking a placement test through the American Language and Culture Institute (ALCI).
 This placement test is administered on campus.
 Please contact ALCI office at +1-626-812-3069 for schedules, fees, and locations for APU English placement test.
 This test is available for those who intend to apply for degree programs at APU.
+There may also be a pilot online test available; please contact the International Enrollment Services Team at +1-626-812-3055 for details.

 – OR –